ngeor/blog/_posts/2020/2020-02-22-gwbasic-in-docker.md

 title: GW-Basic in Docker
 date: 2020-02-22 06:31:09
 categories:
-  - hacking
+  - tech
 tags:
   - GW-Basic
+  - docker
+  - retro
-  - Docker
+  - bash
-  - Retro
+  - Dockerfile
 ---

 This is one of those just for fun projects, doing it to see if it can be done.